kimcodekill/BetterVanilla/ReadMe.md

 # Features
 * Modifies Blast Furnace to double ore output instead of speeding up processing.
     * This is balanced through being as slow as a regular furnace and using twice the amount of fuel.
+* Modifies Soul Sand to fall.
+    * Also allows for nether beaches, bring sunscreen.
 ---
 ### More features to be added in future as ChokeMonster finds more stuff to be upset with